 If you’re doing big, high-demand tasks—like scraping data on a huge scale or needing very specific IPs for a super tight location—Bright Data's massive pool and extra targeting options may be your go-to.

 But for most people?
-Smartproxy’s 55 million IPs and its reliable geo-targeting should cover all your needs just fine.
+Decodo’s 55 million IPs and its reliable geo-targeting should cover all your needs just fine.

 So, which one is right for you?

-If you're working on small to medium projects, Smartproxy is perfect.
+- If you're working on small to medium projects, Decodo is perfect.

 2. Pricing and Value for Money